icebob/moleculer-java-site/docs/services.md

 ## Events

 Services can monitor Events.
-Event source can be local or remote node.
+Events can come from local but also from remote nodes.
+The data content of Events, like Action's, is a JSON structure.
 [Read more about event handling.](events.html)

 **Example**